Alpha Omega Alpha

-Alpha Omega Alpha is the national honor society for medical students.
-The three Greek letters AOA are initials of the essential words in the Greek version of the motto "Be worthy to serve the suffering.”
-The mission statement adopted in 2008 is:
+Alpha Omega Alpha (AOA) is the national honor society for medical students.
+The three Greek letters AOA are initials of the essential words in the Greek version of the motto "Be worthy to serve the suffering."

-Alpha Omega Alpha — dedicated to the belief that in the profession of medicine we will improve care for all by recognizing high educational achievement honoring gifted teaching encouraging the development of leaders in academia and the community supporting the ideals of humanism promoting service to others*
+Alpha Omega Alpha is "dedicated to the belief that in the profession of medicine we will improve care for all by: recognizing high educational achievement; honoring gifted teaching; encouraging the development of leaders in academia and the community; supporting the ideals of humanism; and promoting service to others."*

 Representative activities of the Upstate Gamma Chapter in recent years include:

 - Establishment and support of an annual Student Research Day

 - Sponsorship of an annual AOA Visiting Professor.

 - Academic support for undergraduates, including tutoring, review sessions prior to exams in the first two years, USMLE prep.